 Empress Elisabeth of Austria

-On 24 April 1854, 16-year-old Elisabeth became the Empress Elisabeth when she married Franz Joseph.
+The last of the three nineteenth century royal beauties is Empress Elisabeth.
+She was born on 24 April 1854 and the 16-year-old became Empress when she married Franz Joseph.
 Like Empress Eugénie and Princess Alexandra, Empress Elisabeth was lauded for her striking beauty and youthful figure.
-About ten years later, in 1864, the Empress attended the wedding of her brother, and according to her brother-in-law, she outshone the bride.
+In 1864, the Empress attended the wedding of her brother, and according to her brother-in-law, she outshone the bride.
 He reported that “[she was] stunningly beautiful … the people here acted insane.
 I have never seen anyone having such an effect before.”

 Another of her beauty secrets was related to her long, cascading, and thick tresses.
 She considered her hair to be her crowning glory and worked hard to maintain it.
 In her vigilance, she spent an inordinate amount of time caring for her hair.

 “Every three weeks it was washed with raw eggs and brandy, a procedure which took an entire day, including drying … Without washing and setting it took three hours each day to dress her hair.”

 Empress Elisabeth’s Greek tutor, Constantin Christomanos, described in his diaries the daily three-hour ritual required to dress her hair.
 He also noted that while she engaged in this activity, he taught her Greek.
 He stated that the hair dressing ritual began after she sat at a table in the center of the room wearing a lace embellished white gown with her loosened hair enveloping her and touching the floor.

 “Behind the Empress’s armchair stood the hairdresser … With her white hands she burrowed in the waves of hair, raised them and ran her fingertips over them as she might over velvet and silk, twisted them around her arms like rivers she wanted to capture because they did not want to run but to fly … Then in a silver bowl she brought her mistresses dead hair for inspection.”